-Prepare for a diverse career with possibilities to work as a professional Engineer across a range of industries, locally, nationally and internationally, with CQUniversity's Bachelor of Engineering (Honours).
-You will have the choice to major in traditional engineering disciplines as well as dual major options that will prepare you for emerging specialist fields of engineering including civil and humanitarian engineering, electrical and information processing, and electrical and data analytics.
+Prepare for a diverse career with possibilities to work as a professional Engineer across various industries, locally, nationally and internationally, with CQUniversity's Bachelor of Engineering (Honours).
+You will have the choice to major in traditional engineering disciplines and dual major options that will prepare you for emerging specialist fields of engineering, including civil with humanitarian engineering, electrical with information processing, and electrical with data analytics.

-You will be supported by an experienced team of engineering lecturers and benefit from our strong industry connections that will see you attend guest lectures, complete authentic project work and undertake extensive work integrated learning opportunities so you will graduate with relevant and practical skills.
+You will be supported by an experienced team of engineering lecturers and will benefit from our strong industry connections.
+You will attend guest lectures, complete authentic project work and undertake extensive work-integrated learning opportunities to graduate with relevant and practical skills.

 4 years full-time, 8 years part-time

 English (Units 3 and 4, C), General Mathematics (Units 3 and 4, C)